/

 Note: And is a joining word and hence should not have commas before or after it.

-• Q #3: Which of the following options is correctly punctuated?
+• Q #2: Which of the following sentences correctly follows the rules of capitalization?

 Answer Explanation